 Lots of entrepreneurs struggle with pricing.
 How much to charge?
-It’s clear that the right price can make all the difference – too low and you miss out on profit; too high and you miss out on sales.
+It’s clear that the right price can make all the difference—too low and you miss out on profit; too high and you miss out on sales.

-Asking people what they’d pay for and how much rarely works.
-For one thing people will tell you what they WANT to pay—which is obviously much less than what your product or service is actually WORTH.
-Second, what people say and what people do are very different things.
+For one thing, people will tell you what they want to pay—which is obviously much less than what your product or service is actually worth.
+Second, what people say they would do and what people end up doing are very different things.

 When it comes to money, people are unable to predict accurately whether they’d pay or not.
 It’s much easier to spend hypothetical dollars than real ones.

-“People tend to be clueless about prices.
-Contrary to economic theory, we don’t really decide between A and B by consulting our invisible price tags and purchasing the one that yields the higher utility, he says.
-We make do with guesstimates and a vague recollection of what things are “supposed to cost.””
+People tend to be clueless about prices.
+Contrary to economic theory, we don’t really decide between A and B by consulting our invisible price tags and purchasing the one that yields the higher utility.
+We make do with guesstimates and a vague recollection of what things are “supposed to” cost.

 Why does removing dollar signs from prices (24 instead of $24) increase sales?

-What will work for you depends on your industry, product and customer.
+What will work for you depends on your industry, product, and customer.
 When you try to replicate what Valve did to increase their revenue 40x, it might not work for you, but then again, why not give it a try?

 Here’s a list of pricing experiments and studies you can get ideas from and test on your own business.